mjj29/apama-epl-functional/README.md

 This library provides a selection of functional operations modelled similar to Python's `functools` or `itertools` libraries, for example filter, map and reduce.
 These operate on EPL container types (`sequence` and `dictionary`) and on generators provided by this library (see below).
 To help using these functional operators, there are also several functors and predicates provided within the library.

 There are two APIs for accessing the functional operators.
 Firstly, all of the operators are provided as static functions on the [`com.apamax.functional.Fn`](https://mjj29.github.io/apama-epl-functional/com/apamax/functional/Fn.html) type.
-Each of these functions takes a container as its first argument and returns a new container with the new contents as the result, in each case using an any as the type.
+Each of these functions takes a container as its first argument and returns a new container with the new contents as the result, in each case using an `any` as the type.
 For example, to filter a sequence of numbers for just even numbers:

 	sequence<integer> evens := <sequence<integer>> Fn.filter(numbers, Fn.even);

 This example also shows the use of one of the functors, also provided on the `Fn` event.
-You can use any action or action variable with the signature `action<integer> returns boolean`, or (in later versions of Apama) a matching lambda.
+You can use an action or action variable with the signature `action<integer> returns boolean`, or (in later versions of Apama) a matching lambda.
+Some of these are provided within the library, but you can also write your own.
 You can combine several of these operations into a pipeline:

 	integer evenSum := <integer> Fn.reduce(Fn.filter(numbers, Fn.even), Fn.sum);